-With effect January 1st, 2013 the tax treatment of income from certain intangible assets, regulated in Article 23 of the Corporation Tax Act is going to be modified in the terms described below.
+With effect January 1st, 2013 the Patent Box in Spain was modified.
+Thus, the tax treatment of income from certain intangible assets, regulated in Article 23 of the Corporation Tax Act is going to be modified in the terms described below.
 The Law is currently being discussed in the Parliament, but there is little doubt that it shall be passed.

 As explained in our post using Spain to set up a patent box company , the tax incentive currently in force consist in an exemption of 50 % of the revenue derived from certain intangible assets.